section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

 published: true
 url: /engineering-education/text-to-speech-in-javascript/
 title: Text to Speech using Web Speech API in JavaScript
-description: This tutorial will give readers a detailed guide on how they can implement text to speech using Web Speech API in JavaScript.
+description: This tutorial will give readers a detailed guide on how they can implement text to speech using the Web Speech API in JavaScript.
 author: mohan-raj
-date: 2020-12-02T00:00:00-16:00
+date: 2021-01-16T00:00:00-10:00
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images: